Vest Family Trust – how to wind up old Family Trust

 You started your Family Trust many years ago.
 It has been updated a number of times.
 But you cannot find the original Trust Deed or one of the original Deeds of Variation.
 Sure, you have copies.
 But the banks and others demand to see the ORIGINALS.
 With only copies, the bank is refusing to open a new bank account.
 You are frantic.
 Your accountant is worried.

-The accountant recommends that, since the Family Trust has no assets, it should be closed immediately.
-‘It is a dangerous creature’ the accountant declares.
+Since the Family Trust has no assets, the accountant recommends that it be closed immediately.
+‘It is a dangerous creature’, the accountant declares.

-This Deed of Vesting closes the Family Trust and gets rid of the nightmare.
+This Deed of Vesting closes the Family Trust and eliminates the nightmare.
+It dissolves and closes your family trust.

 Re-use my old Family Trust Deed?